sumnerevans/sumnerevans.com/content/posts/projects/sublime-music-beta-available/index.rst

 Music on and off since then.

-I took design inspiration from my favourite music players including iTunes, Spotify, and DSub and I also followed the Gnome HIG to design the app to look right at home on the Linux desktop.
+I took design inspiration from my favourite music players including iTunes, Spotify, and DSub and I also followed the Gnome Human Interface Guidelines to design the app to look right at home on the Linux desktop.

 Features
 --------